 On Aug.
-27th of 2014, Hope, one of two pregnant mustang mares saved from the slaughter truck gave birth to a strong and healthy little filly.
+27th of 2014, Hope, one of two pregnant Mustang mares saved from the slaughter truck, gave birth to a strong and healthy filly.
 She immediately captured the hearts of everyone with her spitfire personality and fear of nothing.
-A naming contest was held via Facebook for this little mustang filly and from this she was dubbed Charity.
+A naming contest was held, via Facebook, for this little Mustang filly and from this she was dubbed Charity.

-Charity is a testament to the kind of environment we seek to foster here at End of the Trail.
-She has never know the abuse, neglect, and cruelty that brings so many of our residence to us.
-This little girl was raised among loving staff and volunteers who made every interaction she had with people a positive one.
-And this has rewarded us with a loving, confident, and curious little filly.
+Charity is a testament to the kind of environment we seek to foster here at End of the Trail Rescue, Inc. She has never known the abuse, neglect, and/or cruelty that brings so many of our residents to us.
+This little girl is cared for and trained by loving staff and volunteers who make every interaction she has with people a positive one.
+This has rewarded us with a loving, confident, and curious mare.
 She is afraid of nothing and no one and loves everyone she meets.

 Charity is currently up for adoption to someone with experience training young horses.
 Once her training is complete she will be adoptable under our regular guidelines.